 This is a very common mistake that authors make.
 There is no faster way to make an agent’s or editor’s or producer’s or director’s eyes glaze over than to pitch your book as “It’s When Harry Met Sally meets Jaws!!!!”

-That is not to say it is not done.
-In fact, the Kirkus review of The Harrowing included the line: “Poltergeist meets The Breakfast Club”, and you better believe my publisher jumped on that and put it on the cover of the paperback.
+The Kirkus review of The Harrowing included the line: “Poltergeist meets The Breakfast Club”, and you better believe my publisher jumped on that and put it on the cover of the paperback.
 This is a literal description of my book, and I bless Kirkus every day for saying it.

-Here’s my premise for THE HARROWING:
+Here’s my premise for The Harrowing.